 The clear and unequivocal limitation of personal liability wording of LLC Act § 4.03A is to be contrasted with the more complicated and narrow wording of TBCA art.
 2.21, which evolved as the Legislature attempted to drive a stake through the heart of Castleberry v.
 Branscum, 721 S.W.2d 270 (Tex.
 1986) and its progeny.
-If the Bar Committee or the Legislature had conceived that the case law which had evolved in the corporate context would be applicable to LLCs, the wording of the LLC Act would have been different and might have mirrored that of the TBCA (which was already in place when the LLC Act was drafted).
-Intending that corporate veil piercing principles not be applicable to LLCs, and to prevent LLCs from being infected with the principles of Castleberry v.
-Branscum, which were considered inappropriate for LLCs, the Bar Committee and the Legislature opted for a simple, expansive and unequivocal statement that members and managers of LLCs do not have liability for any LLC obligations.
+If the Bar Committee or the Legislature had conceived that the case law which had evolved in the corporate context would be applicable to LLCs, the wording of the LLC Act would have been different and might have mirrored that of the TBCA.
+Intending that corporate veil piercing principles not be applicable to LLCs, the Bar Committee and the Legislature opted for a simple, expansive and unequivocal statement that members and managers of LLCs do not have liability for any LLC obligations.